WHAT IS FAST AND FEMALE? Fast and Female is a Canadian charity on a mission…

 - April/ May 2021: Confirmed nominations provided to the Fast and Female Membership + voting by the Membership

 - May/ June 2021: Newly elected Directors introduced and welcomed at the monthly Board meeting

-If you meet these requirements, including our desired key competencies, and are interested in contributing your expertise to our dynamic and growing organization, please submit your statement of interest and resume below and complete the following form.
+If you meet these requirements, including our desired key competencies, and are interested in contributing your expertise to our dynamic and growing organization, please submit your statement of interest and resume.